What’s New at the Grand Lake Area Historical Society

 We think so!
 The Eslick Store, soon to be the Welcome Center, at the Cottage Court History Park has been transformed, restored to its 1933 condition by wonderfully skilled craftsmen, our wonderfully generous donor community of Grand Lake, and paid for in part as well by grants from History Colorado – State Historical Fund, the Town of Grand Lake, the Grand Foundation, and the Gates Family Foundation.
 We began planning for this restoration March 1, 2022; seeing the Eslick Store already tight and ready for winter is incredibly rewarding.

 The Eslick Store’s Interior is in process of being rehabilitated as a Welcome Center at the Cottage Court History Park, 725 Lake Avenue.
-You’ll notice our workers coming and going during the winter, preparing the building for its opening in the Spring.
+You’ll notice our workers coming and going during the winter, preparing the building for its opening in 2024.
 Stay tuned!

 Great News for the Eslick Store and Office